 Keep the bathroom clear of unwanted human and animal visitors before and after the application.
 Since the odor is strong, turn on the bathroom fan or open a bathroom window.

 Create an Outline

-Hold the soap dish against the tile and lightly draw an outline in pencil.
-To keep the tile around the dish clean of epoxy, create a perimeter just outside of your pencil outline with painter's tape.
-After the dish is fully secured, you will remove this perimeter tape along with the tape holding the dish in place.
+Hold the soap dish against the tile where you want to place it.
+Lightly draw an outline in pencil.
+Create a perimeter just outside of your pencil outline with painter's tape (which will be removed after the dish is fully secured).
+This keeps the tile around the dish clean and free of epoxy.